BlueGranite/Cortana-Intelligence-Gallery-Content/Resources/Phenotype-Prediction/README.md

 ## Obtain the input genotyping data

 We will use genotype data obtained from the [International HapMap Project](https://hapmap.ncbi.nlm.nih.gov/) to simulate phenotypes and perform GWAS analysis using FaST-LMM.
-The HapMap3 dataset, [available in PLINK format from the HapMap Project website](ftp://ftp.ncbi.nlm.nih.gov/hapmap/genotypes/hapmap3/plink_format/draft_2), contains genotypes at > 1.4 M variable sites from 1,184 persons.
+The HapMap3 dataset, <a href="ftp://ftp.ncbi.nlm.nih.gov/hapmap/genotypes/hapmap3/plink_format/draft_2">available in PLINK format from the HapMap Project website</a>, contains genotypes at > 1.4 M variable sites from 1,184 persons.
 For demonstration purposes, we have used PLINK to select only the 6,484 variants on chromosome 22 with minor allele frequencies between 5% and 50%.

 Detailed instructions for reproducing the input data directly from the HapMap3 dataset are included below for those interested.
 Alternatively, the input dataset can be [downloaded directly](https://github.com/Azure/Cortana-Intelligence-Gallery-Content/blob/master/Resources/Phenotype-Prediction/hapmap.tar.gz?raw=true).
 We recommend downloading and unpacking this file in your temporary storage directory as follows: